Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 Lyrebird Dell

-From the waterfall, keep following the track, which from that point onward slowly climbs out of the valley until it meets the road.
+From the waterfall, keep following the track, which, from that point onward, slowly climbs out of the gully until it returns to the road.

-At that point, you can return to the car park via the road, or you can return via a short bushwalk that reconnects with the Pool of Siloam Track.
+At that point, you can return to the car park via the road or via a short bushwalk that reconnects with the Pool of Siloam Track.

 Gordon Falls Lookout